TeoJiaYiZoe/notion-widget/README.md

 - Change the anime quote list for the Anime Quote Widget.
 - Modify the style of the widgets with your own custom CSS.

+## Notion Template

+Check out my **2025 Monthly Goals Tracker** on Notion:  [2025 Monthly Goals Tracker](https://easy-chamomile-99a.notion.site/2025-Monthly-Goals-Tracker-17f6a3cae7ac808bba4af4aa1f80eccd)

+Use this template to stay organized and track your goals effectively throughout the month!